Epilepsy Foundation Advocacy Priorities

 The Epilepsy Foundation supports funding increases for epilepsy research at the National Institutes of Health (NIH); epilepsy programs at the Centers for Disease Control and Prevention (CDC) focused on building safer communities for people living with epilepsy; and promoting safety, efficacy and research at the Food and Drug Administration (FDA).
 Learn more about federal funding for epilepsy research and programs >>

 Access to Care

-Note – The Epilepsy Foundation will remain fluid and responsive to new legislation and issues brought forward by Congress and the Administration.
+The Epilepsy Foundation will remain fluid and responsive to legislation and regulatory proposals brought forward by Congress and the Administration.

 The Epilepsy Foundation is leading a national campaign to address the problems faced by people with epilepsy.
 Learn more about our message and help us bring their message to legislators back home in your area!